rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 1. Download the latest mingw-get-inst (the auto-installer - Green button) directly from http://sourceforge.net/projects/mingw/.
 2. Run the mingw-get-inst-########.exe
-3. Check the boxes to select the following components to install:
+3. In the Setup GUI, Check the boxes and _Mark for Installation_ the following components to install:
+    * Basic Setup ->
+        *  mingw32-gcc-g++
+        *  msys-base
+    * All Packages -> MinGW Libraries -> MinGW Standard Libraries ->
+        * mingw32-libpthread-old
- * C compiler
+        * mingw32-libpthreadgc
+    * Menu - Installation ->
- * C++ compiler
+        * Apply Changes
- * Scroll down and check the box for the MSYS Basic System.
-4. After installing MinGW/MSYS, start the MSYS shell console from the desktop or Start menu.
-5. In the MinGW console, type the commands:
- * `mingw-get upgrade "gcc<4.6"` this ensures that the C compiler (GCC) is below 4.6.
- * `mingw-get upgrade "g++<4.6"` this ensures that the C++ compiler is also below version 4.6.
- * `mingw-get install mingw32-libpthreadgc` this installs the new pthreads-w32 library (standard one)
- * `mingw-get install mingw32-libpthread-old` this installs the old pthreads-w32 library (intended to be installed in parallel with above, mingw32-libpthreadgc to provide support for gcc 4.5.2 and older, and needed currently to build Rust's stage0, stage1, and stage2 successfully)
-5. Install Perl with `mingw-get install msys-perl`.
-6. Install Curl with ...
+4. Install Curl with ...
 Curl is not yet part of MSYS or MinGW, bummer, we know, but all it needs is a volunteer contributor to maintain it however, helping them, helps us, until then...ya gotta do this:
  * download [curl-7.30.0.tar.gz](http://curl.haxx.se/download/curl-7.30.0.tar.gz) or the latest version manually to your MSYS home, usually `C:\MinGW\msys\1.0\home\<your_name>`
  * `tar -zxvf curl-7.30.0.tar.gz`
  * `cd curl-7.30.0`